 But wait.
 You’re missing one thing: a way to collect payments!

 Enter Jotform.
 No matter which website builder you end up using, Jotform is a great way to collect information from potential buyers or set up an in-person meeting.
 And the best part is, you can easily embed Jotform forms across platforms — whether you’re using one of the site builder heavyweights or even something more obscure.

 Here’s how to get started:

 - First create your form.
-With JotForm, you can customize your form to your heart’s content.
+With Jotform, you can customize your form to your heart’s content.
 Add the fields you need and integrate with any feature you might need — like a payment processor.
-Learn more about creating a form and integrating with payment processing apps.
+Learn more about creating a form and integrating with payment processing integrations.